paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-024-nuclear-posture.md

 Pub.
 L. 112–239, § 1032(b), added subsec. (d).

+#### Reports and Briefings on Recommendations of the Congressional Commission on the Strategic Posture of the United States
+Pub.
+L. 118–159, div.
+A, title XVI, § 1637(a), Dec.
+23, 2024, 138 Stat.
+2180, provided that: “(a) Statement of Policy.—It is the policy of the United States that—“(1) the deterrence of strategic attacks, and in particular nuclear attacks, against the United States and its allies is the highest defense priority of the United States; and “(2) the Secretary of Defense and the Secretary of Energy are provided with all necessary authorities and resources required to ensure the maintenance of a modern, effective strategic deterrent to meet the emerging suite of unprecedented strategic threats against the United States.”

+#### Statement of Policy on Use of Artificial Intelligence Efforts
+Pub.
+L. 118–159, div.
+A, title XVI, § 1638(b), Dec.
+23, 2024, 138 Stat.
+2181, provided that: “It is the policy of the United States that the use of artificial intelligence efforts should not compromise the integrity of nuclear safeguards, whether through the functionality of weapons systems, the validation of communications from command authorities, or the principle of requiring positive human actions in execution of decisions by the President with respect to the employment of nuclear weapons.”

 #### Congressional Notification of Nuclear Cooperation Between Russia and China
 Pub.
 L. 118–31, div.
 A, title XVI, § 1649, Dec.
 22, 2023, 137 Stat.
 601, provided that: “If the Commander of the United States Strategic Command determines, after consultation with the Director of the Defense Intelligence Agency, that militarily significant cooperation between the Russian Federation and the People’s Republic of China related to nuclear or strategic capabilities is likely to occur or has likely occurred, the Commander shall submit to the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] a notification of such determination that includes— “(1) a description of the military significant cooperation; and “(2) an assessment of the implication of such cooperation for the United States with respect to nuclear deterrence, extended deterrence, assurance, and defense.”